August 18, 2020 New York Giants Training Camp Report - Big Blue Interactive

 - Linebacker Devante Downs made a nice tackle on the goal line against running back Wayne Gallman.

 - Left tackle Andrew Thomas had his hands full in 1-on-1 drills with defensive lineman Leonard Williams and linebackers Lorenzo Carter, Markus Golden, and Kyler Fackrell.
-Thomas also did alright on other occasions.
+Thomas also bounced back and did alright on other occasions.

 - Defensive end R.J.
 McIntosh and offensive guard Shane Lemieux threw some punches at each other.